adimishrax7x/BMI_CALCI/README.md

 VISIT HERE :  https://adimishrax7x.github.io/BMI_CALCI/

-This is a small sample project I've done in partnership with my friend and College mate SOUVIK NAYAK
+This is a small sample project I've done just to know how html css and js work .